Riley Dickinson: Early career

-Dickinson began his karting career at age seven, electing to cease playing baseball in favor of a potential career on four wheels.
+Dickinson began his karting career at the age of seven, electing to cease playing baseball in favor of a potential career on four wheels.
 He became one of the top karting drivers in the state of Texas, eventually winning the SKUSA S2 Pro Tour.
 In 2018, he linked up with driver coach Derek Eastty – friend of Moorespeed president David Moore – paving the way for Dickinson's jump to Porsche Cup competition in 2019.

 IMSA GT3 Cup Challenge

-At age 16, Dickinson graduated to full-time racing cars from the karting ladder, joining Moorespeed for the 2019 IMSA GT3 Cup Challenge season.
+At the age of 16, Dickinson graduated to full-time racing cars from the karting ladder, joining Moorespeed for the 2019 IMSA GT3 Cup Challenge season.
 He enjoyed a strong start to his pro racing career, claiming two podium finishes in the opening weekend of the season at Barber Motorsports Park.
 Later that season at Road Atlanta, Dickinson claimed his first career victory in the series, winning from pole in the first race of the weekend.
 Through 16 races, he claimed seven podium finishes en route to a third-place championship finish.
 Following the season's completion, Dickinson took part in the Porsche Motorsport North America Young Driver Academy back at Barber Motorsports Park, with the aims of securing the IMSA Hurley Haywood Scholarship for the 2020 GT3 Cup Challenge season.
 He would win the scholarship following the academy weekend, earning him a full-season entry for 2020 alongside tires, parts, and racing equipment.

 Dickinson used his scholarship to return to Moorespeed for 2020, remaining in the platinum class.
 During the season, Dickinson also filed a column with news publication Sportscar365.
 After a delayed start to the season due to the COVID-19 pandemic, Dickinson scored his second career series victory in August at Road America, and became locked in a season-long points battle with Jeff Kingsley for the series championship.
 Dickinson went on to win four races during the 2020 season, but fell short of Kingsley and settled for second in the championship.